Matthew

 The Wise And Foolish Stewards

-Jesus tells the story of a master with three servants.
+Jesus told the story of a master with three servants.
 The master went on a long journey and gave each servant talents of money which were distributed according to each person’s ability (vv.
 14-15).
-These talents were worth a minimum of $1,000 each (about 20 years wages) in those …
+These talents were worth a minimum of $1,000 each (about 20 years wages) in those days and …

 Passover With The Disciples